techservicesillinois/terraform-aws-ec2/README.md

 * `ebs_volume` – (Optional) An [ebs\_volume](#ebs_volume) block used to define the EBS volume to be attached to the EC2 instance(s).

 * `efs_file_system` – (Optional) An [efs\_file\_system](#efs_file_system) block used to define the EFS file system to be attached to the EC2 instance(s).

+* `eip_create` – (Optional) A Boolean value specifying that an elastic IP address should be created and attached to the EC2 instance(s).
+Default is false.

 * `instance_type` - (Optional) EC2 instance type.
 Default: t2.nano.